 Primary and secondary education

-All refugees and asylum-seekers have the right to education and may enrol in Turkish schools after they have been issued with a foreigner’s identification number by the Turkish authorities.
-UNHCR advises you to enrol your child in school as soon as possible.
+All refugees and asylum-seekers have the right to education and may enroll in Turkish schools after they have been issued with a foreigner’s identification number by the Turkish authorities.
+UNHCR advises you to enroll your child in school as soon as possible.
 There is no need to wait until your UNHCR registration or refugee status determination procedures are completed.